-Sometimes, when I am angry and full of wrath, my responses to my kids’ misbehavior crosses a line from being consequence into being a punishment.
+Sometimes, when I am angry and full of wrath, my responses to my kids’ misbehavior crosses a line from being a consequence into being a punishment.

-A couple problems with that:
+There are a couple of problems with that:

-1. The world doesn’t operate on punishment – it operates on consequences.
+• The world doesn’t operate on punishment – it operates on consequences.
 Life is about cause and effect – RESULTS.
 We want to raise kids who understand real cause and effect, NOT kids who are simply afraid of what we will do to them.
 Results teach.
 Anger, punishment and threats just don’t seem to teach as well.

-2. Punishment tends to lead to resentment and distance in the relationship.
+• Punishment tends to lead to resentment and distance in the relationship.
 The hard feelings created by punishment often linger and drive a wedge between us and kids at a crucial time when we should be viewed as an ally, not an enemy.

 Ultimately, Love and Logic Is about teaching kids logical cause and effect.
 It is about building relationships and preserving dignity.
 Our mission is to help adults raise more respectful and responsible kids.
 Our hope is to help them find better ways to hold kids accountable.
 We are proud to teach skills that keep kids learning from real results and preserve dignity by steering adults away from punishment.